hetler01/Terms-of-Service/README.md

 You agree **not to misuse** Sage, including but not limited to:

-* Attempting to exploit, reverse-engineer, or damage the bot.
+* Attempting to exploit, reverse-engineer or damage the bot.
 * Using the bot to harass, spam or violate Discord’s Community Guidelines or Terms of Service.
 * Using the bot in servers or activities involving illegal or harmful content.